 Where you position furniture will also depend on your choice of focal point.
 If a large window looking out onto the garden is the main focal point, the seating should be placed to take in the view, thus creating a comfortable space to relax in.

-3. Think about how will you move about the space
+13. Think about how will you move about the space

 Once you have identified the functional needs and focus of the room, you can think about your living room layout's functionality.
 How will people move in, out and within the space?
 This will help you decide where it’s best to place the furniture.

-If the room doubles up as the main route through to the garden, or is a space in which people will travel between the kitchen and dining room, you can use open shelving or storage units as screens to provide partial separation.
+If the room doubles up as the main route through to the garden or is a space in which people will travel between the kitchen and dining room, you can use open shelving or storage units as screens to provide partial separation.

 Or, why not consider zoning the room (using the position of the furniture) to define a circulation route that does not run through the seating or TV area?
 For example, in an open-plan living room, you may choose to use furniture to delineate the living room area.
 Sofas, especially if they are L-shaped, can be used effectively to mark out the boundaries of a living room.

-If you want to create a contemporary design in a Victorian or Edwardian house, a stone-topped plinth about 45cm above the floor level across the whole of the fireplace wall, with storage beneath for logs and kindling, can act as the hearth for a contemporary recessed fireplace.
+If you want to create a contemporary design in a Victorian or Edwardian house look to this idea.
+Add a stone-topped plinth about 45cm above floor level across the whole of the fireplace wall, and incorporate storage beneath for logs and kindling to act as the hearth for a contemporary recessed fireplace.

 A living room can have many different functions, so the key to good living room lighting is variety and variability.
 With artificial lighting, for example, it is often useful to have several different sources of light.
 Controlling many of these on a dimmer switch or lighting system will enable you to set the appropriate task or mood lighting in the different zones.

-Using a 5A ring circuit (which will require 5A pin sockets, designed for small round pins) can allow you to operate several table lamps and floorstanding lamps around the room from the light switch or dimmer, which can be effective and efficient.
+Using a 5A ring circuit (which will require 5A pin sockets, designed for small round pins) can allow you to operate several table lamps and floor standing lamps around the room from the light switch or dimmer, which can be effective and efficient.

 In fact, make mirrors a key focus of your plans.
-We recommending starting with a large mirror on the wall that is opposite the windows as this will bounce more light around and create the illusion that the room is bigger.
+We recommend starting with a large mirror on the wall that hangs opposite the windows as this will bounce more light around and create the illusion that the room is bigger.

-If your windows are on the smaller side or you don’t want to rely on natural light, try placing a tall mirror behind furniture or lighting instead to create the visual trick of another room opening up beyond.
+If your windows are on the smaller side or you don’t want to rely on natural light, try placing a tall mirror idea behind furniture or lighting instead to create the visual trick of another room opening up beyond.